MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

-The accompanying ui and implementation of this search experience can be found in the getting started app sample.
+The accompanying UI and implementation of this search experience can be found in the getting started app sample.
 Found on github: TODO, CREATE GITHUB SAMPLE PAGE.